lcilliers/hobbies-modelling4comfort/PLANT-DISPLAYS-README.md

 ## Workflow for Adding/Updating Plants

 ### Initial Setup (New Plant)
-1. Verify source folder structure: planning/, build/, gallery/
+1. Verify source folder structure: `planning/`, `build/`, `gallery/` (may be empty)
-2. Create web-optimized folders within plant folder
+2. Create web-optimized folders within plant folder at source
-3. Process images from all three source folders
+3. Process images from all three source folders using ImageMagick
 4. Create plant directory in site: `assets/images/projects/plant-displays/[plant-name]/`
-5. Copy optimized images to site
+5. Copy optimized images to site (planning/, build/, gallery/ as needed)
+6. Create build log: `_builds/plant-displays/[plant-name]-001-planning-build.md`
+   - Use `project: /projects/plant-displays/` in frontmatter
+   - Include ALL images in respective sections (not just samples)
+   - Only reference images in progress_images that actually exist
-6. Create plant entry in `_projects/plant-displays.md` with status and description
+7. Add plant entry in `_projects/plant-displays.md`:
-7. Create initial build log(s) based on progress stage
+   - Update "Current Collection Status" section with plant details
+   - Add to "Build Logs" section with link: `/builds/plant-displays/[plant-name]-001-planning-build/`
-8. Update featured gallery on main page if appropriate
+8. Update featured_image if needed (use path without leading /)
+9. Update gallery section with forward slashes `/` not backslashes `\`
-9. Commit and push changes
+10. Commit and push changes
+11. Verify on live site:
+    - Signature image displays correctly
+    - Navigation buttons work (back to project overview)
+    - All images load properly

+### Completed December 2025 Workflow
+All 7 current plants have been:
+- ✅ Images processed (159 total across all plants)
+- ✅ Build logs created with comprehensive image galleries
+- ✅ Main project page updated with plant summaries and links
+- ✅ Navigation and signature images verified working

 ### Updating Existing Plant
 1. Process any new images from source folders